-\descr{Environment (Real-Time).} The environment allows the agent to apply an action in real-time.
-In particular, it visits a site $\ell$ for real, and applies the filter rule using Adblock Plus~\cite{AdblockPlus}.
-It then captures the necessary site feedback (\eg{} ads, images, text, hits) using JS injection and calculates the reward and returns it back to the agent.
-A visit to a site in real-time is explained in App~\ref{app:visit-site-real}.
+\descr{Environment (Live).} The environment allows the agent to apply an action in a live setting.
+In particular, it visits a site $\ell$ for real and applies the filter rule using Adblock Plus~\cite{AdblockPlus}.
+It then captures the necessary site feedback (\eg{} ads, images, text, hits) using JS injection and calculates the reward, and returns it back to the agent.
+A visit to a site for real is explained in \appref~\ref{app:visit-site-real}.
 Importantly, it has a high cost and we deem it impractical, as discussed in Sec.~\ref{sec:autofrg-tool}.

 As discussed in Sec.~\ref{sec:adhigh}, we rely on \adhigh{}~\cite{futureofadblocking} to capture the number of ads during a visit to a site; a real-life example is shown in Fig.~\ref{fig:adhighliter}. \adhigh{} works in the following ways.
-Within every iframe, it finds all images and SVGs, or HTML elements that contains the background-url style (\eg{} spans, a tags, and divs), and calculates their 625-bit image hash.
+Within every iframe, it finds all images and SVGs, or HTML elements that contain the background-url style (\eg{} spans, a tags, and divs), and calculates their 625-bit image hash.
 It calculates a Jaccard similarity score between the image hash and the set of known hashes (hard-coded), if the similarity is above 0.8, it marks it as an ad by overlaying it with the word ``AdChoice Identified.''
-We modify \adhigh{} to listen to a custom event so that we can extract the number of ads it identified using JS injection.
-Furthermore, \adhigh{} is easily extendable using JS and runs in real-time, which allows us to audit its effectiveness visually.
-In addition, the similarity matching threshold is easily tuned to improve the precision of the tool. \adhigh{} has high precision; we explain this in App.~\ref{app:support-eval}.
+We modify \adhigh{} to listen to a custom event so that we can extract the number of ads it identified using JS injection. \adhigh{} is easily extendable using JS.
+It also allows us to audit its effectiveness visually using a browser.
+In addition, the similarity matching threshold is easily tuned to improve the precision of the tool. \adhigh{} has high precision; we explain this in \appref~\ref{app:support-eval}.